Geomarketing

 Syllabus

 1. Theoretical approaches to space.
-Benefits of geography for marketing.
-An overview of theoretical views on the issue of space and the location of stores.
+The benefits of geography for marketing.
+Overview of theoretical views on the issue of space and the location of stores.
 Sociology and space.
-Spatial aspects of individual-territory relations.
-2. Retail business models.
-Retail business models: definition, elements.
+Spatial aspects of the relationship between an individual and the territory.
+2. Business models in retail.
+Business models in retail: definition, elements.
 Factors influencing changes in business models.
 Types of business models.
 New tasks for retailers.
 3. Consumption and its trends.
 Consumption theory.
 Geography of consumption.
 Consumer and geography 4.
-Spatial consumer behavior.
+Spatial behavior of the consumer.
 Observation of spatial behavior.
-Gravity models, control the flow of consumer stores.
-5. GIS-analysis of geographical data.
-Stages of geomarketing application in the firm.
-Geographic data analysis.
+Gravity modelsmanagement of the flow of consumers in the store.
+5. GIS-analysis of geographic data Stages of geomarketing application in the enterprise.
+Analysis of geographic data.
 Geomarketing tools.
 Geocoding of address points 6.
-Marketing management and geographical information.
+Marketing management and geographic information.
 Price, marketing communication, product, direct marketing, geo-merchandising.
 7. Store location.
-Store location indicators.
-Type of location of the retail unit.
+Indicators of store location.
+Retail location type.
 Market coverage.
-Analysis of the store market in a selected location.
-8. Practical aspects of geomarketing.
-Case study of new store location.
+Market analysis of the store in a given location 8.
+Practical aspects of geomarketing.
+Case study of locating a new store.

 Requirements to complete the course